-We periodically evaluate the realizability of all of our long-lived assets (including goodwill and fixed assets), investments and deferred tax assets.
-As of September 30, 2003 we had approximately \$3.3 billion of intangibles on our balance sheet and approximately \$371 million in investments in less-than-majority-owned affiliates and approximately \$652 million of deferred tax assets.
+As of September 30, 2004, we had approximately \$3.0 billion of intangibles on our balance sheet, \$183.8 million in investments and \$527.1 million of deferred tax assets.
 Future events, including our financial performance and strategic decisions we make, could cause us to conclude that impairment indicators exist and that the asset values associated with these asset categories may have become impaired.
 Any resulting impairment loss would have an adverse impact on our reported earnings in the period in which the charge is recognized.
+For the year ended December 31, 2003, we recorded impairment charges of \$371.8 million, consisting of \$65.9 million of fixed asset and capital expenditure write-offs, \$221.0 million of goodwill impairment and \$84.9 million of investment impairment.
+For the year ended December 31, 2003, we also established \$84.4 million of valuation allowances with respect to certain non-U.S. deferred tax assets and loss carry-forwards.